objektwerks/fritz/README.md

 Notes
 -----
 1. Fritz2 lenses do not work.
-Neither does Arrow lenses.
-Is it a Ksp configuration issue?
+Neither do Arrow lenses.
+Is it a Ksp configuration issue or defect?

 Build
 -----